-Understanding Bigotry in Religion and Respecting Individual Beliefs
+Religious Bigotry and Respecting Individual Beliefs

-Accusations of bigotry have become so commonplace in the realm of faith that it is nearly impossible for the casual observer to recognize true bigotry.
+Accusations of bigotry have become so commonplace in the realm of faith that it's nearly impossible for the casual observer to recognize true bigotry.
 The American Heritage Dictionary simply describes bigotry as intolerance.

 How can we tell bigotry from a mere discussion of differences in belief?
 How do we discard our own bigotry when confronted with differences in opinion?